AI Sign Language Translation Enables AI Powered, Real-Time Generation and Understanding of Signed Languages

 Ann Norman

-As the leading language services provider, Sorenson Communications combines innovative, patented technology with world-class sign language interpreters to deliver clear, seamless communication for Deaf, DeafBlind, and Hard of hearing communities.
+As the leading language services provider, Sorenson combines innovative, patented technology with world-class sign language interpreters to deliver clear, seamless communication for Deaf, DeafBlind, and Hard of hearing communities.
 The company offers a portfolio of solutions that includes Video Relay Service (VRS), VRS for Zoom, and the Lumina Video Phone.
 For people who are Hard of hearing, CaptionCall provides the clarity and confidence to stay connected.
-Sorenson’s business solutions include Video Remote Interpreting (VRI), On-Demand VRI, on-site interpreting, and Sorenson Forum, helping enterprises make communication more accessible for employees and customers.
-Each year, Sorenson enables hundreds of millions of conversations with tools designed for customers’ unique communication needs.
+Sorenson’s business solutions include Video Remote Interpreting (VRI), On-Demand VRI, on-site interpreting, and Sorenson Forum, helps enterprises make communication more accessible for employees and customers.
+Sorenson’s AI Sign Language Translation capabilities enable real-time, communication between users of sign languages and users of spoken languages in everyday interactions where an interpreter may not be available and it makes sign language access available in more places and moments.
+Each year, Sorenson enables hundreds of millions of conversations for our customers’ unique communication needs.
 Sorenson is a portfolio company of Ariel Alternatives and is committed to operating responsibly by actively managing and reducing its environmental impact.

 To learn more, visit sorenson.com or es.sorenson.com.